awslabs/gluonts/docs/tutorials/data_manipulation/dataframesdataset.md

-# Pandas dataframe based dataset
+# `pandas.DataFrame` based dataset

 ## Introduction

-This Tutorial covers how to use gluonts's pandas DataFrame based dataset `DataFramesDataset`.
+This Tutorial covers how to use GluonTS's pandas DataFrame based dataset `DataFramesDataset`.
-We create dummy time series data to illustrate how single and multiple time series, given in pandas.DataFrame, can be converted to `gluonts.dataset.dataframe.DataFramesDataset` and used together with gluonts estimators.
+We create dummy time series data to illustrate how single and multiple time series, given in pandas.DataFrame, can be converted to `gluonts.dataset.dataframe.DataFramesDataset` and used together with GluonTS estimators.

-The minimal requirement to start modelling using gluon-ts's dataframe dataset is a list of monotonically increasing timestamps with a fixed frequency and a list of corresponding target values in pandas.DataFrame:
+The minimal requirement to start modelling using GluonTS's dataframe dataset is a list of monotonically increasing timestamps with a fixed frequency and a list of corresponding target values in `pandas.DataFrame`:

 |timestamp|target|
 |----|----|